Generating isospectral but not isomorphic quantum graphs: Computing the eigenvalues

 \section{Computing the eigenvalues}

-In order to find the eigenvalues of a graph we have made a computer program that constructs a $\Sigma(k)$ as a function of the graph.
-It then solves the equation $\Sigma(k) = 0$.
-It is also possible to inspect $\Sigma(k)$ and this will give the multiplicity of the roots $k$.
-Our program gives \textbf{all} eigenfrequencies and it gives them in an "exact" form, if the graph has rationally dependent edge lengths.
-It is sometimes necessary to solve a high-degree polynomial equation to get the eigenfrequencies and such equations need to be solved numerically if the degree is high.
-The coefficients of the polynomials are known exactly though.
-If the graph has a pair of rationally independent edges then we seldom get any solutions at all but we do get $\Sigma(k)$.
+In order to find the eigenvalues of a graph we wrote a computer program that constructs a $\Sigma(k)$ as a function of the graph.
+Two graphs are typically isospectral if they have the same $\Sigma(k)$ apart from possible factors that do not contribute any roots.
+The program optionally solves the equation $\Sigma(k) = 0$ if the graph has rationally dependent edge lengths, and the solutions are given in a symbolic form.
+If the graph has a pair of rationally independent edges then we seldom get any solutions.
 Our program is written in Mathematica \cite{Mathematica}.

-As an example of the usefulness of our programs we have found that the complete graph of $V=F+1$ vertices has secular equation:
+As an example of the usefulness of our programs we have found that the complete graph of $V=F+1$ vertices has the secular equation:

 where $P=\frac{1}{2} \left(V^2-3 V \right)$ and where the length of each edge is one.
 This was tested for up to 15 vertices.
 Such a result can be found by hand but it will take some effort.
 More such results will be given below and most of them were obtained by computer.